Independent Teaching

 Final project

 Magic, Medicine, and Science (syllabus).
-Fall 2018
+2018

 Some examples of student projects.

-Additional Teaching Interests
+Additional Teaching Competences and Interests

-• Philosophy of Biology
+• Introduction to Philosophy of Science

 • Early Modern European Philosophy